oopsmonk/documentation/blueprints/0.1/doc-immutability/architecture.md

 Running an open source project, like any human endeavor, involves uncertainty and trade-offs.
 We hope the architecture described below helps you to deploy similar systems, but it may include mistakes, and can’t address every situation.
 If you have any questions about your project, we encourage you to do your own research, seek out experts, and discuss them with the IOTA community.
 :::

-This blueprint uses the following architecture whereby the application takes file data from a client, saves it to a database, and attaches it to the Tangle through an IOTA node.
+This blueprint uses the following architecture whereby the application takes file data from a client, saves it to a database, and attaches it to the Tangle through a node.

 ![Document immutability architecture](../images/document-immutability-architecture.png)